Luadih/UNITE-light/README.md

 ## Download

 ### https://github.com/Luadih/unite-light/releases/latest
+### Cinema 4D R19 or newer is recommended.
+### The lightroom also works partially in R16, since all linked to Python won't work there, but the essentials part of the lightroom are made in Xpresso.
-### Cinema 4D R16 or newer is recommended.
-Versions prior to R16 won't be supported nor made a backport for them.
+### Versions prior to R16 won't be at all supported nor made a backport for them.

 ## Licensing